layilin/SP23-33852/_annotations/book4.md

 [plant] 156.567 Indian millet.
 Guinea corn (*Sorghum bicolor*), an important staple crop native to and first cultivated in Africa thousands of years ago.
 Often planted in the provision grounds of the enslaved and a key source of food, as indicated by an eighteenth-century song sung by the enslaved that declares, "Guinea Corn, I long to see you/Guinea Corn, I long to plant you/Guinea Corn, I long to mould you/Guinea Corn, I long to weed you...Guinea Corn, I long to eat you" (qtd. in Higman 231).

 [plant] 156.569 bananas.
-Bananas belong to the family Musaceae and are closely related to plantains.
-Both bananas and plantains formed a part of the diets of enslaved Africans living on early Caribbean plantations.
-Wild species of banana and plantain originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
+Bananas (family Musaceae) are closely related to plantains.
+Both formed a part of the diets of the enslaved, but plantains were by far a more significant source of food than bananas.
+Wild species of plantain and banana originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
 They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
-The banana and plantain probably were first brought to the Caribbean by the Spanish in the sixteenth century.
+They subsequently were introduced to the Caribbean by the Spanish (Higman 134).

 156.573 vans.
 Vantages, heights, summits.